Comparative Sexual Orientation Law

 Being absent more than once, or failing more than once to read the set materials or to hand in the required question and answer on time, will lead to a lower grade for participation in class.
 Handing in a paper after a deadline will lead to a lower grade for that paper.

 Not having been absent more than twice is a condition for submission of the first research paper.
 Having submitted the first paper on time, and not having been absent more than twice, are conditions for submission of the second paper.

 Each paper needs to reflect a good knowledge of the required reading materials set for the sessions of the course up to the day of submission.
 And each paper must show that relevant additional legal, academic and other materials were found and used.
 All sources must be referenced in footnotes, and in a bibliography.
-The bibliography and any charts, graphs or tables are excluded from the word count.
+The bibliography, short references in footnotes, and any charts, graphs or tables are excluded from the word count.

 The second research paper counts as the “final exam” (“eindtoets”) for this course.
 The first paper and the active participation in class count as “part-exam” (“deeltoets”, in the sense of art.
 4.1.3 of the Onderwijs- en examenregeling).
 There will only be the possibility of a “resit” (“herkansing”) for the second research paper, because this counts as the “final exam”.
 This resit will take the form of another research paper of up to 2200 words (or a rewriting of the submitted paper if it was almost of sufficient quality) plus an oral exam about the paper and about the reading materials of the course.

 Via the Turnitin function in Blackboard.

 Areas to be tested within the exam

 The examination syllabus consists of the required reading for the course, and the subjects taught in the seminars and all other instructions which are part of the course.

 More information on this course will be offered in Blackboard.